-Salinity Salinity level investigations and appropriate amelioration responses must be submitted with the Stage 2 development application and each subsequent stage, to determine the suitability of footing design and road pavement design parametres with respect to rock outcrops, soft/saturated soils, erosion potential and salinity. (g) detailed urban design controls for significant development sites Detailed urban design controls are not critical to the site as the URA is not located in an environmentally sensitive location.
-Notwithstanding, the following matters have been considered: Aboriginal Heritage A cultural Heritage Management Plan shall be prepared must be submitted with the Stage 2 development application and each subsequent stage, and approved by Council in consultation with the OEH and Local Aboriginal Land Council.
-Rural Land Interface Fencing is to make a positive contribution to the visual appearance of development.
-Fencing adjacent to the boundaries of the surrounding rural lands and visually sensitive areas shown on the Indicative Layout Plan shall be unobtrusive, compatible with the rural character, and may include timber post and rail style.
-Fencing details are to be submitted to Council with each development application.
-Development adjacent to rural zones lands are to be suitably designed so as to be compatible with the existing rural landscape and setting. (h) measures to encourage higher density living around transport, open space and service nodes The land is zoned SP3 Tourism, and densities are to be guided by the minimum lot size map of the Cessnock LEP 2011.
+For this reason, it is recommended that an advisory note be imposed where the applicant is required to submit an urban design outline of the works proposed under each stage (and how the outline fits with past and future stages) prior to each stage being approved.
+This has been included in the draft notice of determination. (h) measures to encourage higher density living around transport, open space and service nodes The land is zoned SP3 Tourism, and densities are to be guided by the minimum lot size map of the Cessnock LEP 2011.
 The Urban Release Area, due to its location within the vineyards district area, is largely proposed as a low density precinct.
-A community management statement and design guideline shall be prepared and approved prior to the commencement of stage 3 works (community buildings) and stage 4 (the first of any stage incorporating individual buildings on residential sized lots). (i) measures to accommodate and control appropriate A community management statement and design guideline shall be prepared and approved prior to neighbourhood commercial and retail uses the commencement of stage 3 works (community buildings) and stage 4 (the first of any stage incorporating individual buildings on residential sized lots). (j) suitably located public facilities and services, including provision for appropriate traffic management facilities and There are no specific requirements in this regard as the land release was not considered large enough to warrant a commercial precinct or dedicated public facilities. parking Adequate access to public services and facilities will be available to future residents through works facilitated by Section 94 Contributions.
+A community management statement and design guideline shall be prepared and approved prior to the commencement of stage 3 works (community buildings) and stage 4 (the first of any stage incorporating individual buildings on residential sized lots). (i) measures to accommodate and control appropriate neighbourhood commercial and retail uses The May 24, 2018 deferral notice requires the implementation of measures to: "ensure destinational (sic) and independent retailing is not provided" (item 2.4).
+In response to this deferral item, it is noted that 'retail' land uses are prohibited under the SP3 Tourist zone; therefore any retail or commercial land uses permitted on site shall only be approved as ancillary to the principal tourist development. (j) suitably located public facilities and services, including provision for appropriate traffic management facilities and There are no specific requirements in this regard as the land release was not considered large enough to warrant a commercial precinct or dedicated public facilities. parking Adequate access to public services and facilities will be available to future residents through works facilitated by Section 94 Contributions.